 - Substitution – replacing one drug with another in an effort to relieve the symptoms associated with decreased use of a different substance

-These effects represent some of the more acute effects of mixing the two substances and don’t even account for the potential long-term consequences of marijuana abuse alone such as harming child development when consumed during pregnancy, mental impacts such as a loss of motivation and interest in everyday activities, breathing problems, cardiovascular risks, and more.
+These effects represent some of the more acute effects of mixing the two substances and don’t even account for the potential long-term consequences of marijuana use alone such as harming child development when consumed during pregnancy, mental impacts such as a loss of motivation and interest in everyday activities, breathing problems, cardiovascular risks, and more.

 Even in low doses, the combined effects of alcohol and marijuana can be dangerous.
-Long-term use and abuse leads to a greater severity of withdrawal symptoms compared to the withdrawal effects of alcohol or marijuana alone.
+Long-term use and use leads to a greater severity of withdrawal symptoms compared to the withdrawal effects of alcohol or marijuana alone.
 While some may say that marijuana is not addictive, Marijuana Anonymous begs to differ: “The belief that marijuana cannot be addictive is widely circulated throughout the world.
 Well, somehow, we managed to get addicted to this ‘non-addictive’ substance.
 We recovering marijuana addicts don’t need to play with fire by checking out other addictive substances.”

 Appropriate Use Cases: Is Cannabis a Viable Treatment Option for Medical Purposes?